Actindo-AG/Documentation/Channels/Operation/02_ImportOffers.md

     ![Select matching attributes](../../Assets/Screenshots/Channels/OfferImport/ChannelsPIM/SelectMatchingAttributes.png "[Select matching attributes]")

 7. Select the checkboxes of all PIM attributes that should be considered for matching with an existing PIM product.
+The values of all selected attributes must match the value of the offer so that it can be linked to this PIM product.
+Otherwise a new PIM product will be created as it will be considered as a different product.
 All mapped attributes are displayed in the box.

     > [Info] A single box with PIM attributes is displayed for each attribute set mapping.